seanslma/maki/Python/IO/AzureBlob.md

 It's most likely incorrectly used the async version `from azure.identity.aio import DefaultAzureCredential`.

 ## read parquet blob to df performance
-`adlfs` can be 1.5-2x faster than `azure-blob-storage`.
+`adlfs` can be 1.5-2x faster than `azure-storage-blob`.
 But `AzureBlobFileSystem` in parallel can be really slow down.
 ```py
 from adlfs.spec import AzureBlobFileSystem
 from azure.storage.blob import ContainerClient